- "New Journalist" who, in his craft, used the techniques of a novelist

 And it was all a lie – the 1960s, Nietzsche, drugs, sex as nirvana, the hot-tub of perpetual adolescence – a bald-faced lie sold to America’s youth by smut peddlers, leftist radicals and celebrity-obsessed elites who made much of their attempts to save the world yet could not raise their own children responsibly.

 At the end of the day, Thompson had only one act and he could not bring himself to escape the persona that brought him booty, booze, broads and boatloads of drugs.
 To do so would be to betray his slavish commitment to nihilism.
 Anyway, no one would have paid to see him grow up.
 He was a freak show that kept paying off and there were just enough groupies and wannabes hanging around to make him believe that perhaps he was special after all.

 Alas, old age inevitably descended, and having never cultivated a talent for the quiet normalcy that most healthy people learn to enjoy, Thompson confronted the chasm of darkness that was his life.
 But even in death he remained the same self-centered individual.
 His death was planned to shock an audience.
-He made his son’s family, who was in the house, and his latest wife, who was on the phone with him at the time, witnesses to the last tragic act – on February 20, 2005.
+He made his son’s family, who was in the house, and his latest wife, who was on the phone with him at the time, witnesses to the last tragic act – on February 20, 2005 in Woody Creek, Colorado.
 His wife heard the click over the phone as he put the gun in his mouth and ended his life.
 His son, after finding his father dead, rushed outside and fired a gun three times into the night air.